Jaghori District

-Jaghori (جاغوری) is one of the districts of the Ghazni Province in central Afghanistan.
-Occupying 1855 km2, the district sits in the highlands in the southern fringes of the Hazarajat region, in the upper Arghandab valley.

-Jaghori has a population of around 196,117 people (2015 estimate).
-Most of them are landowners, peasants, traders, and shop owners.
+Jaghori (جاغوری) is one of the districts of Ghazni Province in central Afghanistan.
+It has an estimated population of 217,483 people.
+Most of them are Hazara villagers involved in agriculture.
+Others are traders, shop owners, and construction workers.
 Sange-e-Masha serves as the capital of Jaghori.
 It is where major business transactions take place.
-The district is heavily dependent on agriculture, and migrant workers as the main sources of income.
-Other major marketplaces are in Ghojor and Anguri.
+Major marketplaces are in Ghojor and Anguri.

+Occupying 1855 km2, Jaghori is one of the mountainous and remote districts of Ghazni Province.
+It sits in the highlands in the southern fringes of the Hazarajat region, in the upper Arghandab River valley.
+The district has a growing number of dams and reservoirs, which are slowly attracting tourists from not only Ghazni but also other provinces.